 No. The Genesis Fund does not make grants.
-Through its technical assistance program, The Genesis Fund often helps organizations obtain grants from other sources.
+Through its technical assistance program, Genesis often helps organizations obtain grants from other sources.

 The Genesis Fund relies on low-interest investments and donations from individuals, religious organizations, foundations, banks and other institutions to build the loan fund – and then re-lends these funds to qualifying projects.

 The Genesis Fund has the reputation of being resourceful, creative, committed and responsive.
-At The Genesis Fund, the question is not “will this project work?” but rather “how can we work with others to make this project work?”
+At Genesis, the question is not “will this project work?” but rather “how can we work with others to make this project work?”
 The Genesis Fund has a proven record of working with communities and organizations to develop and implement successful projects.

-The Genesis Fund focuses on meeting the needs of community-based organizations that serve Maine’s most vulnerable populations.
-The source of The Genesis Fund’s loan funds allows for flexibility in responding to the diverse needs of potential borrowers.
-The primary concern at The Genesis Fund is making a project work in a manner that best meets the needs of the community being served.
+The Genesis Fund focuses on meeting the needs of community-based organizations that serve our most vulnerable populations.
+The source of Genesis Fund's loan capital allows for flexibility in responding to the diverse needs of potential borrowers.
+The primary concern at Genesis Fund is making a project work in a manner that best meets the needs of the community being served.
 As appropriate, we partner with banks and other development professionals.

 Contact Genesis Fund staff at (207) 844-2035 to discuss your financing needs.
 If the project is in line with our mission and is likely to meet the criteria for financing, staff will work with you to complete the application process.